ccnycs/csc212-HW2/README.md

 ```cpp
 Sphere largest(std::vector <Sphere> spheres){...}
 ```
 Implement a function that returns the largest sphere in a list of spheres.
-The function should throw an **integer** exception on empty input.
+The function should throw an `out_of_range` exception on empty input.
 Given:

 ```cpp
 Point P(0,0,0);